(she/her)

 Cognitive Behavioral (CBT)

-CBT has a way of naturally finding itself in the conversation when appropriate and applicable: re-framing or cognitive restructuring, guided discovery, successive approximation (breaking down goals into do-able steps), mindfulness and relaxation/nervous system regulation, various kinds of expression (such as writing), imagery and problem solving.
+CBT is the nuts and bolts of supportive tools such as re-framing or “cognitive restructuring”, guided discovery, successive approximation (breaking down goals into do-able steps), mindfulness, relaxation/nervous system regulation, writing practices, imagery and problem solving.

 Dialectical Behavior (DBT)

 I trained with Marsha Linehan (DBT creator) in Seattle for 2 years in the early 2000's.
-DBT's contributions to my work are seamlessly integrated as appropriate (and may be offered in a structured way, upon request by clients), and help my clients with trauma, relationships, connecting to themselves, reducing emotional distress, and DBT helps my clients gain deep insight into their emotions and minds, for example.
+DBT's contributions to my work are seamlessly integrated as appropriate (and may be offered in a structured way, upon request).
+DBT helps you with trauma, relationships, connecting to yourself, reducing emotional distress.
+DBT helps you gain deep insight into your emotions and mind, for example.
 DBT has 4 components: mindfulness, emotion regulation, interpersonal effectiveness and distress tolerance.

 Trauma Informed Care